vbp1/pgclone.sh/README.md

 - `--ssh-user`         — SSH user
 - `--parallel`         — number of parallel rsync jobs
 - `--temp-waldir`      - temporary directory for storing WAL files streamed by `pg_receivewal` during the clone.
 After the copy is finished, all files from this directory are moved to the replica's `pg_wal` directory.
 This ensures no WAL segment is lost or overwritten during the initial sync.
+- `--slot`             — create and use an ephemeral physical replication slot (`pgclone_<pid>`).
+The slot is automatically dropped on completion or if the script terminates abnormally.

 **Note:**